PopeCorn/card_game/README.md

 ## v2
 Download from here: https://www.mediafire.com/file/geluha2qq3ygwbq/card_game_v2.exe/file

 Run the .exe installer file, it will install a card_game folder.
-The game (main.exe) is located in the subdirectory called "src".
+The game is inside it.

 Windows Defender will probably tell you it is a virus because the file is .exe.
 Of course, it is not - you can see all source code here on GitHub and the installer installs only one folder with one .exe file for the game.